-- ▶ The associate degree nursing program is designed for LPNs, LVNs, paramedics, and certain classifications of active-duty military, National Guard, or Reserves within specific military occupations with equivalent scope of practice to LPN/LVN or paramedic. - A student's possession of an LPN, LVN, Paramedic, or Military Corpsmen credential does not guarantee success in the associate degree nursing program. - Excelsior College is not associated with, nor does it endorse, any external organization, external firm, or group that provides theoretical and clinical learning opportunities for students.
-Learning opportunities and resources are provided by the College and are described on our Test Preparation Advisory webpage. - The Associate Degree in Nursing program is designed for individuals with experience in clinical settings.
-Students will have opportunities to expand upon existing clinical skills and knowledge throughout the curriculum and will demonstrate their clinical competence during the nursing capstone. - Students are required to submit a Verification of Health Care Experience Form signed by a clinical supervisor at the time of admission and again prior to course approval for NUR 250 Clinical Nursing Practicum: Care of Patients Across the Lifespan. - Students enrolled in the associate degree nursing program are assigned a primary academic advisor but may also work with different members of the academic advisement team during their enrollment.
+- ► The associate degree nursing program is designed for LPNs, LVNs, paramedics, and certain classifications of active-duty military, National Guard, or Reserves within specific military occupations with equivalent scope of practice to LPN/LVN or paramedic. - ► A student's possession of an LPN, LVN, Paramedic, or Military Corpsmen credential does not guarantee success in the associate degree nursing program. - ► Excelsior College is not associated with, nor does it endorse, any external organization, external firm, or group that provides theoretical and clinical learning opportunities for students.
+Learning opportunities and resources are provided by the College and are described on our Test Preparation Advisory webpage. - ► The Associate Degree in Nursing program is designed for individuals with experience in clinical settings.
+Students will have opportunities to expand upon existing clinical skills and knowledge throughout the curriculum and will demonstrate their clinical competence during the nursing capstone. - ► Students are required to submit a Verification of Health Care Experience Form signed by a clinical supervisor at the time of admission and again prior to course approval for NUR 250 Clinical Nursing Practicum: Care of Patients Across the Lifespan. - ▶ Students enrolled in the associate degree nursing program are assigned a primary academic advisor but may also work with different members of the academic advisement team during their enrollment.

-- Repeating any Excelsior College sources of credit will require students to pay the tuition and/or fees that are associated with that requirement.
-Students will be responsible for paying the Student Services Annual Fee for each year they continue in the associate degree nursing program. - A student's success or failure in completing program requirements (including all Excelsior College sources of credit) will affect their progress through the associate degree nursing program.
-The time limit for completion of the associate degree is seven years. - Pass rates for the National Council Licensure Examination-RN (NCLEX-RN) are updated and available on the Excelsior College website. - Because each institution of higher education maintains its own credit transfer policy, credits earned in Excelsior's associate degree in nursing program may or may not be transferable to other institutions. - Students are responsible for reading and understanding the RN licensure requirements in the state they hope to practice in following graduation or if considering relocation.
-Students may consult with the State Board team and review the State Board Requirements webpage for current information regarding eligibility for RN licensure in each state and U.S. jurisdiction. - Students are encouraged to read the School of Nursing catalog prior to enrolling in a program of study.
+- ► Repeating any Excelsior College sources of credit will require students to pay the tuition and/or fees that are associated with that requirement. - ▶ A student's success or failure in completing program requirements (including all Excelsior College sources of credit) will affect their progress through the associate degree nursing program.
+The time limit for completion of the associate degree is six years. - ► Pass rates for the National Council Licensure Examination-RN (NCLEX-RN) are updated and available on the Excelsior College website. - ▶ Because each institution of higher education maintains its own credit transfer policy, credits earned in Excelsior's associate degree in nursing program may or may not be transferable to other institutions. - ▶ Students are responsible for reading and understanding the RN licensure requirements in the state they hope to practice in following graduation or if considering relocation.
+Students may consult with the State Board team and review the State Board Requirements webpage for current information regarding eligibility for RN licensure in each state and U.S. jurisdiction. - Students are encouraged to read the School of Nursing catalog prior to enrolling in a program of study. - ► All students are required to submit credentialing information prior to in-hospital clinical practice experiences.
+Refer to page 5 for detailed information.